 Speaking during the launch in Accra, Mahama said the country must shape AI in line with its own values, noting that “we must ensure artificial intelligence reflects Ghanaian realities, supports our people, and drives inclusive growth.”

-The plan, launched by the country’s number one citizen, sets out a roadmap from 2025 to 2035 focusing on using AI to drive economic growth, improve public services, and create jobs while ensuring ethical standards and local relevance.
+The plan, launched by the country’s number one citizen, sets out a roadmap from 2025 to 2035 that focuses on using AI to drive economic growth, improve public services, and create jobs, while ensuring ethical standards and local relevance.
+AIBase Nig

 Officials say the strategy prioritises a human-centred approach, emphasising the use of AI to support rather than replace human labour.
 It also highlights the need to adapt AI systems to Ghanaian languages, culture, and social realities.